-Today, having uninterrupted internet connectivity has improved every aspect of our lives very much.
-That also means possible exposure to online scams while surfing the internet on any electronic device available.
+Today, uninterrupted internet connectivity has greatly improved every aspect of our lives.
+That also means possible exposure to online scams while surfing the internet on any electronic device.
 There are many types of cybercrime existing in the present world.
-While it may be tough to find out all the types of cybercrime, one can say it will stop because the dimension of cybercrime is continuously developed.
+While it may be tough to find all the types of cybercrime, one can say it will stop because the dimension of cybercrime is continuously developing.

 Recognizing Frauds

 Of the vast range of cybercrimes, three common fraudulence methods with access to sensitive personal information include malware, phishing, and scams.
-It would help if you had a service provider who offers better fraud prevention solutions.
+It would help to have a service provider offering better fraud prevention solutions.

 Email Scams or Phishing

 Most popularly known as ‘phishing,’ this is an engineering method designed by fraudsters to gather personal information illegally.
-Using deceptive website links and emails, the goal is to trick the email recipient into believing that the message is required while masquerading as a genuine person from a reputed company.
+The goal of using deceptive website links and emails is to trick the email recipient into believing that the message is required while masquerading as a genuine person from a reputed company.
 However, once the link is clicked, it directs you to a phony website that demands disclosing personal data and other bank details.
 Clicking on these links can also trigger harmful viruses on your computer.

 Malware

-The term malware refers to any malicious software intended to steal data, cause damage to your devices and create chaos you have no control over.
-Malware is also considered a type of virus sent as email attachments, pop-ups, request letters, infected links, e-greeting cards, and a downloadable program.
-Some viruses can also lock down or crush your computer and the files whilst threatening to delete or erase everything unless you pay a sum they demand.
+The term malware refers to any malicious software intended to steal data, cause damage to your devices, and create chaos you have no control over.
+Malware is also considered a virus sent as email attachments, pop-ups, request letters, infected links, e-greeting cards, and a downloadable program.
+Some viruses can lock down or crush your computer and the files while threatening to delete or erase everything unless you pay the sum they demand.

 E-Commerce Frauds

 Illegal or false transactions also exist in webshops and other e-shopping portals.
-Unlike a physical store, fraudsters have the chance to get behind a phony web address and bluff it as a business entity.
-This way, when an online payment is made, if not careful, the fraudster can gain access to your bank information digitally.
-As there are numerous traps to fall into, you can still protect your personal data and devices from harmful threats on the web.
+Unlike a physical store, fraudsters can get behind a phony web address and bluff it as a business entity.
+This way, when an online payment is made, the fraudster can access your bank information digitally if you are not careful.
+As there are numerous traps to fall into, you can still protect your data and devices from harmful threats on the web.

 Tips to Avoid Frauds